jameswilddev/maryland-game-engine-old/docs/file-formats/mesh.md

     - An unsigned byte specifying the intensity of green channel, where 0 is the minimum possible intensity and 255 is the maximum possible intensity.
     - An unsigned byte specifying the intensity of blue channel, where 0 is the minimum possible intensity and 255 is the maximum possible intensity.
     - An unsigned byte specifying the opacity, where 0 is fully transparent and 255 is fully opaque.
+- A little-endian unsigned 16-bit integer specifying the number of indices.
+Must be greater than 2.
+- An unsigned 16-bit integer for each index.
+Must be less than the number of vertices.